Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Towards classical pathwise uniqueness

-The previous result was somehow limited, at least for uniqueness, by our hypothesis on conditional laws.
+The previous result is somehow limited, at least for uniqueness, by our hypothesis on conditional laws.
 In this paragraph we prove that actually pathwise uniqueness holds among processes whose marginal laws are diffuse (the precise hypothesis is stated below), with no need to control conditional laws.

-To understand the relation with the previous Theorem~\ref{1pathuniq}, consider again the case discussed at the beginning of the previous paragraph and notice that, given a process $X$ on $(C([0,T];\mr^d)\times B_R(y_0),P\otimes\mc{L}^d)$ (see the discussion in the previous paragraph), the law $\rho_t$ of $X_t$ is the $P$-average, on $C([0,T];\mr^d)$, of the conditional laws $\rho^\omega_t$ of $X_t(\omega)$, given the Brownian trajectory $\omega$.
-So the fact that the law (the mean of the conditional laws) is diffuse is a weaker condition than the hypothesis on $P$-a.\,e.\ conditional law.
-Hence the class of processes whose marginal laws are diffuse is somehow larger that the class used in Theorem~\ref{1pathuniq}, in particular the uniqueness result in the following Theorem~\ref{2pathwise} is morally stronger.
+To understand the relation with the previous Theorem~\ref{1pathuniq}, consider again the case discussed at the beginning of the previous paragraph and notice that, given a process~$X$ on $(C([0,T];\mathbb{R}^d)\times B_R(y_0),Q\otimes\mc{L}^d)$, the law $\rho_t$ of~$X_t$ is the $Q$-average, on $C([0,T];\mathbb{R}^d)$, of the conditional laws $\rho^\gamma_t$ of $X_t(\gamma,x)$, given the Brownian trajectory~$\gamma$.
+So the fact that the law (that is, the mean of the conditional laws) is diffuse is a weaker condition than the hypothesis on $Q$-a.e.~conditional law.
+Hence the class of processes whose marginal laws are diffuse is larger that the class used in Theorem~\ref{1pathuniq}, and in particular, the uniqueness result in the following Theorem~\ref{2pathwise} is morally stronger.
 Actually no implication holds between the two uniqueness results (for a technicality on the bounds on the densities, see the next definition), but still the idea is that uniqueness is stronger in Theorem~\ref{2pathwise}.

-\begin{definition} Let $m \geq 1$, $\alpha\in\mr$.
-An $\mr^d$-valued process $X$ is said to have (marginal) laws in $L^\infty([0,T],L^m_{(1+|\cdot|)^{\alpha}}(\mr^d))$ if, for a.\,e.\ $t$, the law of $X_t$ has a density (with respect to the Lebesgue measure) $\rho_t$, which belongs to $L^\infty([0,T],L^m_{(1+|\cdot|)^{\alpha}}(\mr^d))$. \end{definition}
+\begin{definition} Let $m \geq 1$, $\alpha\in\mathbb{R}$.
+An $\mathbb{R}^d$-valued process~$X$ is said to have \emph{\textup{(}marginal\textup{)} laws in $L^\infty([0,T],L^m_{(1+|\cdot|)^{\alpha}}(\mathbb{R}^d))$} if, for a.e.~$t \in [0,T]$, the law of~$X_t$ has a density \textup{(}with respect to the Lebesgue measure\textup{)} $\rho(t,x)$, which belongs to $L^\infty([0,T],L^m_{(1+|\cdot|)^{\alpha}}(\mathbb{R}^d))$. \end{definition}

 As previously mentioned, this class seems to be larger than that of Definition~\ref{1defpathw}.
-Rigorously speaking, it is not: to deduce $\mu_t\in L^m([0,T]\times\mr^d)$ from $\mu^\omega_t\in L^m([0,T]\times\mr^d)$ for a.\,e.\ $\omega$, we need the additional condition that $\int\|\mu_t^\omega\|_{L^m([0,T]\times\mr^d)}P(d\omega)$ is finite.
+Rigorously speaking, it is not: to deduce $\mu_t\in L^m([0,T]\times\mathbb{R}^d)$ from $\mu^\omega_t\in L^m([0,T]\times\mathbb{R}^d)$ for a.e.~$\omega$, we need the additional condition that $\int\|\mu_t^\omega\|_{L^m([0,T]\times\mathbb{R}^d)}P(d\omega)$ is finite.

 Here is the main pathwise uniqueness result: